agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 ## Claims format

-The IdentityHubCredentialsVerifier returns a Map<String, Object>, it contains verifiable credentials with the following format:
+The `IdentityHubCredentialsVerifier` returns a `Map<String, Object>`, which contains verifiable credentials with the following format:

 ```json
 <verifiable-credential-id>: {